thomasloupe/Slackord/docs/FAQ.md

 ### Q: I see repeating questions in Discord, can I assist answering them?
 A: Yes, feel free to do so within the Discord code of conduct. **You can point straight to the FAQ** for repeating questions with a link.

+### Q: I see "The application did not respond" in the Discord client.
+What's wrong?
+A: This is an automated timeout in discord and generally can be ignored.
+It may also indicate that the local Slackord client cannot be contacted - make sure it's still running.

+### Q: What causes Rate Limiting messages in the Slackord app, what's happening?
+A: You can safely ignore this.
+This is rate limiting on the Discord API, caused by traffic on the API itself.
+The Slackord client retries automatically.